+Through the heart of this land flows the Klamath River.
 The Lower Klamath River offers a rafting trip like no other.

-- Savor gourmet meals served stream side
+- Gourmet meals served stream side

-- Glimpse wildlife in their natural habitat
+- Wildlife in their natural habitat

-- Hike to sacred waterfalls
+- Hikes to sacred waterfalls

-- Marvel at stories shared around the campfire
+- Stories shared around the campfire

-- Discover superb wilderness scenery
+- Superb wilderness scenery

-- Feel like a child, frolic and play in rapids and whirlpools
+- Swimming in rapids and whirlpools

-- Relish the freedom and enjoy the care
+- The freedom and enjoy the care

 The Klamath is California’s second largest river.
 It is part of the “National Wild and Scenic Rivers” system.
 The river was named after a tribe of Modoc Indians and “Klamath” means “swiftness” in the Chinook language.
 The unique combination of moderate rapids, warm summer waters, superb scenery, abundant wildlife and easy camping makes the Klamath a popular family rafting destination.